-Let us first understand the meaning of closing price, the opening price, and how they are calculated for a stock.
+Let us first understand the meaning of the closing and opening prices and how they are calculated for a stock.

 The closing price is a stock's trading price at the end of a trading day.
 This makes it the most recent price of a stock until the next trading session.
 For equities, the market timing is from 9:15 AM to 3:30 PM.
-The closing price is calculated as the weighted average price of the last 30 minutes, i.e., from 3:00 PM to 3:30 PM in the case of equity.
+In the case of equity, the closing price is calculated as the weighted average price of the last 30 minutes, i.e., from 3:00 PM to 3:30 PM.

 To know more about the closing price and how it differs from the Last Traded Price (LTP), visit tradingqna.com/t/how-to-determine-closing-price-in-f-o/584.

 The opening price is the price at which a stock first trades upon the opening of an exchange on a trading day.
 For equities, the market timing is from 9:15 AM to 3:30 PM.
-But, the exchange starts collecting orders from 9:00 AM till 9:08 AM called as pre-market window.
-During this time, they collect the orders and 7 minutes before markets open, they match these orders to decide at what price the stock will open for the day at 9:15 AM.
-To know more about market timings, see What are the market timings?
+But, the exchange starts collecting orders from 9:00 AM till 9:08 AM, called as pre-market window.
+During this time, they collect the orders, and 7 minutes before markets open, they match these orders to decide at what price the stock will open for the day at 9:15 AM.
+To learn more about market timings, see What are the market timings?